-- The number of dwellings that were re-tenanted on any date in 2017 (but excluding all those that had been vacant due to an estate-wide refurbishment scheme). - The number of weeks from when the previous tenant vacated the dwelling (i.e. the earliest of any vacation date notified to the authority, the date the keys were returned by the previous tenant or the last date covered by a rent payment) up to the date of the new tenant's first rent debit, with any partial week decimalised to two decimal places, totalled for all dwellings included above. - Total expenditure on repairs necessary to enable re-letting of the dwellings included above.
+- -In order to compare 2018 data to the prior year please restate 2017 figures in your return. - -The number of dwellings that were re-tenanted on any date in 2018 (but excluding those that had been vacant due to an estate-wide refurbishment scheme). - -The number of weeks from the date of vacation to the date the dwelling is re-tenanted. - -Total expenditure on works necessary to enable re-letting of the dwellings using direct cost calculations (see explanatory notes).